 SAC group representatives have a chance to voice their thoughts, ideas, and concerns to the SAC Board, Harvard Foundation director, staff, and interns, their peers, and members of the Faculty Advisory Committee as well as other distinguished individuals of the Harvard community.
 SAC meetings provide an important forum for addressing issues that arise throughout the year that often have profound implications for student groups.

 The SAC has pioneered several programs to increase dialogue, foster collaboration, better address the needs of member organizations, and to provide a more open and dynamic community for SAC groups to contribute.
-These include: a reformed meeting structure, leadership dinners, and collaborative initiatives.
+These include: a reformed meeting structure and collaborative initiatives.